zunaidkhannayak/asic-design-class/README.md

-OUT[9:0]: This is the 10-bit output [9:0] OUT port of the RISC-V core.
-This port comes from the RISC-V register #14, originally.
+`OUT[9:0]:` This is the 10-bit output [9:0] OUT port of the RISC-V core.
+This port comes from the RISC-V register #14. we can see the output waveform through GTKwave output 002D which is final output of our program.